circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

     at: /tmp/file-name
 ```

+A job has one implicit workspace when it runs in a workflow (although using it is optional).
+In the fan-in case, workspaces of upstream jobs are merged. **Note**: Name conflicts will cause error currently.
+When a job finishes, its workspace is frozen and cannot be changed.
+The same workspace is used if a downstream job is rerun.
+Consider a workflow of J1 -> J2 -> J3
+Any rerun of J2 will see the same workspace as the original run.
+Use workspaces to pass along data unique to this run and which are needed for downstream jobs.

 Note the following distinctions between Artifacts, Workspaces, and Caches:

 | Type      | lifetime        | Use                      | Example |